vuejs/eslint-plugin-vue/docs/rules/require-render-return.md

-# Enforces render function to always return value (require-render-return)
+# Enforces render function to always return value. (require-render-return)

 This rule aims to enforce render function to allways return value